 Registration, certificates & administration

-See your study results, credits and register for courses.
+See your study results and credits, find your syllabus and register for courses.
 These are some of the services that you can do yourself or get help from the student administration during your study period.
 You should contact different student administrators depending on your course or programme.

 You can do the following things yourself in Ladok Student

 - see your study results and registered credits

 - download course certificates